Greater Houston

+Greater Houston has historically been among the fastest-growing metropolitan areas in the United States.

 Greater Houston has the seventh-highest metropolitan-area gross domestic product in the United States, valued at $551 billion in 2023.
 A major trade center anchored by the Port of Houston, the region has the highest trade export value of all metropolitan areas, at over $180 billion in 2024, accounting for 9% of all U.S. exports.
 As of 2024, Greater Houston is home to the headquarters of 24 Fortune 500 companies, ranking third among all metropolitan statistical areas.
 The Greater Houston metropolitan area was ranked the fourth-most diverse metropolitan area in the United States in 2012.